materialsproject/fireworks/docs/failures_tutorial.rst

     lp_run.py detect_fizzled --fix
     lp_run.py get_fw 1

-.. note:: You can shorten the ping times and detection times by editing the settings in the file ``fw_constants.py``, but we suggest you leave them as-is unless you really need to be notified right away of job failures.
+.. note:: You can shorten the ping times and detection times by editing the settings in the file ``fw_constants.py``, but we suggest you leave them alone unless really needed.

 Life after *FIZZLED*
 ====================